-Noting the effects of number of event types and availability of training labels on classification accuracy, we now evaluate the performance of ensemble for both known and unknown labels scenarios, as depicted in Figure 11(b).
+Noting the effects of number of event types and availability of training labels on classification accuracy, we now evaluate the performance of ensemble for both known and unknown labels scenarios, as depicted in Figure 12.
 From these two plots, we make the following two observations.
 (1) We observe that the classification accuracy increases as we ensemble more event types for both known and unknown labels scenarios.
 For example, we observe for the unknown labels scenario, an increase from 84% to 96%.
 This is intuitive, and in fact, one of the main contributions of SenseTribute, as increasing information content ultimately amplifies the accuracy of occupant identification.
-(2) We observe only a small difference in the resulting classification accuracy between the known and
+(2) We observe only a small difference in the resulting classification accuracy between the known and unknown labels scenarios.
+We further observe that the difference reduces as we ensemble more event types.
+This important observation means that SenseTribute provides a practical solution that does not require users to provide manual labels with no significant impact on occupant identification.